-National Members as a matter of priority take the steps necessary to ensure that a National Competent Authority is assigned the responsibility for managing the use of Regional ASM, as well as monitoring and managing the use of the AIS VHF Datalink, to ensure its safe function for safety of navigation;
+National Members as a matter of priority Should take the steps necessary to ensure that a National Competent Authority is assigned the responsibility for managing the use of Regional ASM, as well as monitoring and managing the use of the AIS VHF Datalink, to ensure its safe function for safety of navigation;

-Members make use of the IALA ASM collection by taking into account other updated definitions of ASM and related guidance, before developing new or implementing the use of existing Regional ASM;
+Members Should make use of the IALA ASM collection by taking into account other updated definitions of ASM and related guidance, before developing new or implementing the use of existing Regional ASM;

-Members contribute to the efforts of the IALA e-Navigation Committee to further develop guidelines for the harmonized implementation of ASM for use via AIS or other means of digital communication;
+Members Should contribute to the efforts of the IALA e-Navigation Digital Technologies Committee to further develop guidelines for the harmonized implementation of ASM for use via AIS or other means of digital communication;

-Members ensure that other relevant parties engaged in the use of ASM to contribute to the IALA ASM collection through their National IALA Member.
+Members Should ensure that other relevant parties engaged in the use of ASM to contribute to the IALA ASM collection through their National IALA Member.

+Should fully utilize the capacity and functionality of VDES:

+Implementing VDES shore infrastructure;

+Implementing VDES data integrity monitoring at the VDES link level;

+Expansion of VDES application scope requiring coordination and resource sharing from multiple parties;

+Addressing network security issues;

+VDES should give its highest priority to AIS position reporting and safety related information, followed by second priority to ASM, third priority to VDE-TER and then to VDE-SAT;

+VDES should be capable of separately disabling VDE-SAT, VDE-TER, or ASM.

+Should fully consider the compatibility between VDES-ASM and AIS-ASM:

+According to the application type, select the appropriate carried message type;

+When drafting the ASM binary information standard, a flexible message mechanism should be introduced as much as possible;

+The Link ID type should be reasonably selected based on the broadcast method and content, and physical channels, data length and importance.

+REQUESTS the DTEC Committee or such other committees to keep the Recommendation under review and to propose amendments as necessary.